kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 	- Data fusion [What we are most interested in]: Using supervised or unsupervised machine learning algorithms to combine multimodal datasets

+- Late fusion methods [Multivariate Machine Learning Methods for Fusing Multimodal Functional Neuroimaging Data - Biessmann et al]

+	- Supervised methods (either using an external target signal or asymmetric fusion where features from one modality are used as labels/regressors to extract factors from another modality) vs unsupervised (relying on data stats)

+	- Unsupervised: PCA (maximal variance, decorrelated components), ICA (statistically independent components; temporal ICA for EEG, spatial for fMRI) Studies have found PCA works as well as ICA, with less to tune.

+	- Supervised: regression and classification using external target signal (e.g stimulus type/intensity/latency, response time, artifactual information - linear regression, LDA) or using band-power features.

 - Early fusion methods [Multivariate Machine Learning Methods for Fusing Multimodal Functional Neuroimaging Data - Biessmann et al]: First forming a feature set from each dataset followed by exploration of connections among the features.

 	- *Multimodal ICA*: joint ICA (features from multiple modalities simply concatenated); parallel ICA (a user specified similarity relation between components from the different modalities is optimised simultaneously with modality-specific un-mixing matrices); linked ICA (Bayesian)